matrix-org/matrix-spec-proposals/proposals/3874-messages-endpoint-threads-filter.md

 long-running thread while the main timeline is inactive.
 If a user starts their client and tries to paginate through the main timeline, loading will feel sluggish, as lots of events have to be loaded that won’t be displayed.

 This proposal would allow reducing the number of requests and amount of data transmitted.
+Especially for mobile usage this would allow clients significant usability improvements with threads.

 ## Proposal